-Elusive Mercury is presenting it predawn apparition in the southeastern sky following its inferior conjunction between Earth and Sun on 2016 DEC 28.
-This has been fairly good apparition for observers north of the tropics, and even better for folks further south.
+Elusive Mercury is presenting its early evening apparition in the western sky following its superior conjunction behind the Sun on 2017 MAR 06.
+This should be an excellent apparition for observers north of the tropics, but virtually impossible for those south of the tropics.

-The Moon will appear near Mercury on 2017 JAN 25 & FEB 25.
-There will be no lunar occultations of Mercury during this apparition.
+The Moon will appear near Mercury 2017 MAR 28, but there will be no occultation.

-NOTE: Event dates in this article are for North American Central Time at those moments nearest to 30 minutes before sunrise for Chicago.
+NOTE: Event dates in this article are for North American Central Time at those moments nearest to 30 minutes after sunset for Chicago.